Fit as a Mama Bear

 Pinterest image with text: zucchini noodle pasta in a white bowl with some twirled on a form and a pan with more pasta in the background

 The best way to use up leftover zucchini from your garden!
-This zoodles bowl is a spicy blend of fresh tomatoes simmered with red pepper flakes and garlic on top of fresh zucchini noodles.
+This Zoodle Bowl recipe is a spicy blend of fresh tomatoes simmered with garlic and red pepper flakes, tossed with spinach, and served over fresh zucchini noodles for an easy gluten-free lunch or dinner.

 Zucchini and tomato pasta with spinach in a white bowl with more in a pan behind it